-As indicated above, the likelihood of establishment and spread for Pseudaulacaspis prunicola is based on the assessment for stonefruit from the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b).
+The likelihood of establishment and spread for Pseudaulacaspis prunicola is based on the assessment for stonefruit from the USA (California, Idaho, Oregon and Washington) (Biosecurity Australia 2010b).
 That assessment used the same methodology as described in Chapter 2 of this report.
 Pseudaonidia duplex is considered to have the same likelihood of establishment and spread.
 The ratings from the previous assessment are presented below: